Is Saffron a Herb or Spice

 What Is a Herb?

 Herbs come from the leafy parts of plants.
-They are often used fresh or dried in cooking, medicine, or fragrances.
+They are typically used fresh or dried in cooking, medicine, or fragrances.
 Common herbs include basil, mint, and parsley.
-Herbs have a lighter, fresher flavor and are typically added in larger quantities to add a burst of aroma and taste to dishes.
+Generally, herbs have a lighter, fresher flavor and chefs usually add them in larger quantities to enhance aroma and taste.

 What Is a Spice?

-Spices, in contrast, are derived from other plant parts such as seeds, roots, bark, or flowers.
-These parts are dried and ground or used whole to flavor food or make medicines.
-Spices tend to have more intense, concentrated flavors.
-Examples include cinnamon (from bark), ginger (from root), and black pepper (from seeds).
+In contrast, spices come from other parts of plants, such as seeds, roots, bark, or flowers.
+People dry and grind these parts or use them whole to flavor food or make medicines.
+Spices usually have more intense and concentrated flavors.
+For example, cinnamon comes from bark, ginger from root, and black pepper from seeds.

 Is Saffron a Herb or a Spice?